 - Transparency: Customers today want the ability to view every detail of their shipment.
 This includes delivery time, shipping costs, plus any duty and tax.
 Cart optimization tools like Rates at Checkout allow you to offer accurate rates with delivery times in your eCommerce store.

 - Choice: People want to be able to choose their delivery options.
 According to Accenture, 2 in 3 online shoppers pick a retailer based on the availability of their shipping and delivery options.
 It’s best to give customers the option for cheap shipping as well as expedited delivery.

 Packaging is a significant cost center for merchants.
 It also has a direct influence on the customer experience.
 How you spend on packaging should align with your brand goals and customer expectations.

 Many merchants use generic free shipping boxes.
 Others opt for custom but costlier packaging that enhances the unboxing experience.
 If you need to dazzle shoppers to get ahead, custom packaging might be right for you.

 Meanwhile, sustainable packaging is creeping into the public consciousness.
-You many want to consider green packaging options as an alternate way to differentiate yourself with ideals-driven shoppers.
+You may want to consider green packaging options as an alternate way to differentiate yourself from ideals-driven shoppers.